 Beets are a root vegetable with many health benefits.
 They contain vitamins and nutrients like vitamin C, fiber, and potassium.
 And eating beets can increase your energy level, boost your brain power, and improve your immune system.

 But there’s a side effect of eating beets that takes some people by surprise.
 Beets can cause beeturia, which is when urine turns red or pink.
-According to one study, this condition affects about 14 percent of the population.
+According to one study, this condition affects about

 The primary symptom of beeturia is discolored urine or stools.
 Urine appears red or pink after eating beetroot or foods and juices containing extracts or pigments of beetroot.

 The extent of discoloration varies from person to person and depends on what you ingested.
 For example, raw beet juice can cause dark red or dark pink urine.
 But if you eat cooked beets, your urine may be a lighter color of pink or red.

 Noticing red or pink urine for the first time can be scary, and you may think the worst.
 But beeturia is a harmless condition.